Reparierer/DerReparierer/household_devices/heating_system_buderus/readme.md

 Type: `Loganagas G_124 Lownox `

 ## Description of failure
 The system time seems to be not set proper.
-The rythm between day and night (colder during the night) seems to be shifted.
+The rhythm between day and night (colder during the night) seems to be shifted.

 ## Failure investigation
 The timer element of the heater has an internal battery.
 The voltage of the battery is `2.3 V`.
 A new battery has a voltage about `3.6 V`, so this one is empty and needs to be replaced.
 It is soldered on the PCB and can be replaced using a soldering iron.
 After replacing the battery with a new one, date and time must be set, and the heating system work as usual again.